jordansissel/sysadvent/2012/03/article.md

 of an application stack.
 You start with Blue (version N) and Green (N-1), deploy version N+1 to the Green stack, and then cutover to the Green stack.

-Traffic for a basic example high-availability architecture for an application might look like this:
+Traffic for a high-availability architecture for an application might look like
+this:

 ![](https://lh5.googleusercontent.com/-lh0WFxOXlac/ULwyLBXg5BI/AAAAAAAAAHo/0OckggXE7Cs/s419/zero-downtime-mysql1.jpg)